 Rating scales can be defined alphabetically (a, b, c, etc), or numerically (1, 2, 3, etc).
-Abbreviations or initials (ex for excellent, etc) are sometimes used in an attempt to disguise the hierarchical nature of the scale.
+Initials (ex for excellent, etc) are sometimes used in an attempt to disguise the hierarchical nature of the scale.
 The alphabetical or numerical points scale points may be described adjectivally, for example, a = excellent, b = good, c = satisfactory and d = unsatisfactory.

-Alternatively, scale levels may be spelt out, as in the following example:
+Alternatively, scale levels may be described verbally as in the following example:

-- Exceptional performance: exceeds expectations and consistently makes an outstanding contribution that significantly extends the impact and influence of the role. - Well-balanced performance: meets objectives and requirements of the role, consistently performs in a thoroughly proficient manner. - Barely effective performance: does not meet all objectives or role requirements of the role; significant performance improvements are needed. - Unacceptable performance: fails to meet most objectives or requirements of the role; shows a lack of commitment to performance improvement, or a lack of ability, which has been discussed prior to the performance review.
+- Exceptional performance: Exceeds expectations and consistently makes an outstanding contribution that significantly extends the impact and influence of the role. - Well-balanced performance: Meets objectives and requirements of the role; consistently performs in a thoroughly proficient manner. - Barely effective performance: Does not meet all objectives or role requirements of the role; significant performance improvements are needed. - Unacceptable performance: Fails to meet most objectives or requirements of the role; shows a lack of commitment to performance improvement, or a lack of ability, which has been discussed prior to the performance review.

-The CIPD 2004c survey found that the majority of organizations had five levels.
-Some organizations are settling for three levels, but there is no evidence that any single approach is clearly superior to another, although the greater the number of levels the more is being asked of managers in the shape of discriminatory judgement.
+The e-reward 2005 survey of performance management found that overall ratings were used by 70 per cent of respondents, and the most popular number of levels was five (43 per cent of respondents).
+However, some organizations are settling for three levels.
+There is no evidence that any single approach is clearly much superior to another, although the greater the number of levels the more is being asked of managers in the shape of discriminatory judgement.
 It does, however, seem to be preferable for level definitions to be positive rather than negative and for them to provide as much guidance as possible on the choice of ratings.
 It is equally important to ensure that level definitions are compatible with the culture of the organization and that close attention is given to ensuring that managers use them as consistently as possible.